JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 > If you're using predefined roles like bigquery.admin for the Terraform SA, you're already covered.

-Apparently, the Schedule backfill will only run once on a GCS file, unless the file has been updated.
+Apparently, the DTS Schedule backfill will only run once on a GCS file, unless the file has been updated.

 # References
 [^1]: [https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent](https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent)